 Treatment of narcolepsy involves using improved sleep hygiene, medications, planned naps, and long term follow up with a dedicated sleep specialist.
 Dr. Roy is very experienced in the care of narcoleptics, ranging from preteens to senior citizens.
 Our treatment goal is to help make narcoleptics feel “great”, not just “ok”.

-If you are sleepy on most days, regardless of your age, make an appointment to discuss your sleepiness with Dr. Roy.
+If you are sleepy on most days, regardless of your age, make an appointment to discuss your sleepiness with one of Roy Sleep Medicine’s physicians.

 - ActaNeurol Scand.
 2006 Sep;114(3):198-204.